puppeteer/puppeteer/website/versioned_docs/version-23.4.0/guides/running-puppeteer-in-extensions.md

 interact with a single page and its frames and workers but cannot create new pages using Puppeteer.
 To create a new page you need to use the
 [`chrome.tabs`](https://developer.chrome.com/docs/extensions/reference/api/tabs) API and establish a new Puppeteer connection.

-## How to run Puppeteer in the browser
+## How to run Puppeteer in Chrome extensions

 :::note